PandaFoss/Awesome-Arch/readme.md

 - [Anarchy](https://anarchyinstaller.gitlab.io) - A simple and intuitive Arch Linux installer.
 - [Archfi](https://github.com/MatMoul/archfi) - Just a simple bash script wizard to install Arch Linux after you have booted on the official Arch Linux install media.
+- [aui](https://github.com/helmuthdu/aui) - The Archlinux Ultimate Install comprises of two primary scripts, Lilo and Fifo, which streamline the installation process of Archlinux Base, as well as additional packages, tools, and graphical user interfaces.

 ## AUR Helpers